jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

 1. Reject types that the GPU does not support
 2. Match up these arguments to the shader code
-3. Make sure the types of the variables match between our code and the GGPU
+3. Make sure the types of the variables match between our code and the GPU
 4. Check for missing/unbound/duplicate variables
 5. Get the locations of those variables on the GPU
 6. Assign initial values